Longtime Spokane Valley state Sen. Mike Padden says he won't run for re-election

 Representing the same district, Rep. Leonard Christian, R-Spokane Valley, said Padden's retirement isn't a surprise, but "he'll be greatly missed."

-During their time in the Legislature, they worked together to acquire funding for the Riverfront Park Veterans Memorial and helped secure $5.8 million in last year's capital budget for Avista Stadium renovations.
+During their time in the Legislature, they worked together to acquire funding for the Balfour Park Veterans Memorial and helped secure $5.8 million in last year's capital budget for Avista Stadium renovations.

-The two lawmakers would also work to advance each other's bills through the opposite chambers and regularly discuss legislation during the session, Christian said.
+The two lawmakers also worked to advance each other's bills through the opposite chambers and regularly discussed legislation during the session, Christian said.

 Following the announcement, Spokane Valley businessman Mike Kelly declared his candidacy for the soon-to-be vacant state Senate seat.
 He carries endorsements from Padden and Spokane County Treasurer Michael Baumgartner.